-Previously with Disability Rights Washington, Betty worked to improve the abuse response system and victim rights of people with disabilities; election accessibility; self-directed personal assistance services; and address gaps in the services systems for people with traumatic brain injury.
-Betty’s passion is to support people with disabilities who are new to advocacy, build advocacy coalitions and provide support and technical assistance to advocates.
+Previously with Disability Rights Washington, Betty worked to improve the abuse response system and victim rights of people with disabilities, election accessibility, self-directed personal assistance services, and address gaps in the service systems for people with traumatic brain injuries.
+Betty’s passion is to support people with disabilities who are new to advocacy, build advocacy coalitions, and provide support and technical assistance to advocates.

 In 2012, Idaho made drastic cuts to Medicaid that ended many services for people with developmental disabilities.
 Lisa spent time advocating at the legislature and helping people and their families access due process hearings, but nearly all of the proposed cuts went through.
 This experience motivated her to obtain her law degree and gain additional advocacy skills.

-Originally from Northwest Montana, Lisa has her BA in Sociology from the University of Montana and a Master of Public Administration from Boise State University.
+Originally from Northwest Montana, Lisa has her Bachelor of Arts in Sociology from the University of Montana and a Master of Arts in Public Administration from Boise State University.
 Lisa graduated cum laude from Gonzaga University School of Law in 2016 and is licensed to practice law in Washington.
-She was hired by DRW in 2017 as a Regional Ombuds based in the Spokane office.
+She was hired by DRW in 2017 as the Region 1 Developmental Disabilities Ombuds and is based out of the Spokane office.

 Following a move to Lacey, Noah started working at The Arc of Washington as the Self-Advocacy Coordinator doing community organizing and policy work with the Self Advocates in Leadership (SAIL) coalition, a group made up entirely of people with Developmental and Intellectual Disabilities.
 With the coalition, Noah supported the membership to meet with legislators, testify at hearings, and write policies.
 Noah worked with other organizations to host weekly advocacy days at the Capitol, where he helped people express their opinions on legislation.
-While working for SAIL Noah was able to connect the coalition with other social justice groups, influence positive legislation for people with I/DD, and push for social model policies within the Disability system.
-Noah currently lives in Lacey Washington where he enjoys playing wheelchair basketball, reading graphic novels and comic books.
+While working for SAIL, Noah was able to connect the coalition with other social justice groups, influence positive legislation for people with intellectual and developmental disabilities, and push for social model policies within the disability system.
+Noah currently lives in Lacey, Washington, where he enjoys playing wheelchair basketball and reading graphic novels and comic books.

 Once he graduated the transition program, he was hired on fully at SAW as a program manager.
 In the interim, he volunteered his time to multiple disability rights efforts, such as Allies, Sail, Advocacy Days, and the push for Person Centered Planning.
 Finally, in 2017, he was chosen as the Self Advocacy Educator for the new DD Ombuds program, where he works today.